MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/answerhub-tutorial.md

 ## Set up and test Azure AD single sign-on

-In this section, you will configure and test Azure AD single sign-on with AnswerHub by using a test user named Britta Simon.
+In this section, you configure and test Azure AD single sign-on with AnswerHub by using a test user named Britta Simon.
 For single sign-on, you need to establish a link between an Azure AD user and the corresponding user in AnswerHub.

 To configure and test Azure AD single sign-on with AnswerHub, you need to complete these tasks: